talamortis/GuildHouse/README.md

 ## Description

-This is a phased guild house system for Azerothcore, it allows players to from the same guild to visit their guild house to explore, train ect
+This is a phased guild house system for Azerothcore, it allows players to from the same guild to visit their guild house.
 All guilds will get their own phasing system which then the guild master will have to purchase NPC's creatures and other stuff to complete the creation.

+### Purchasables

+* Class Trainers (all available in Wrath)
+* Primary Profession Trainers (all available in Wrath)
+* Secondary Profession Trainers (all available in Wrath)
+* Vendors: Reagents, Food & Water and Trade Goods
+* Portals to Neutral, Horde and Alliance cities
+* Spirit Healer
+* Guild Bank and Personal Bank access
+* Auctioneer

 ## How to use ingame
-Once a player has brought a guild house from the NPC they can either teleport to the guildhouse by via the NPC or do .guildhouse tele
+1) Purchase a guild house from the NPC (entry:55005), then either teleport to the guildhouse via the NPC or chat: `.guildhouse tele`

-Once the player is in the location of the guild house the guild master has a command .guildhouse spawnnpc this will allow the guild master to start placing objects / npc within the guild house.
+2) Once the player is in the location of the guild house the guild master has a command .guildhouse spawnnpc this will load the Guild House Assistant.
+3) Speak with the Guild House Assistant to begin purchasing objects

 ## Requirements

-My new module requires:

 - AzerothCore v1.0.1+